mdkeum/Registration-Form/README.md

 ## Live Demo

-You can view a live demo of the Photo Gallery [here](https://mdkeum.github.io/Registration_Form/).
+You can view a live demo of the Registration Form [here](https://mdkeum.github.io/Registration-Form/)

 ## How to Use
 Download the project files to your local machine.